-- develop and apply the skills of literary analysis and evaluation - develop and apply the concepts and methods of linguistic analysis to spoken and written texts - use both linguistic and literary approaches in your reading and interpretation of texts - engage creatively and critically with a wide range of texts - explore how texts relate to each other and the contexts in which they are produced and received - develop your skills as producers and interpreters of language.
+- Engage creatively and critically with a wide range of texts. - Explore how texts relate to each other and the social and historical contexts in which they are produced and received. - Develop your skills as a producer and interpreter of language.